-Professor Myhre is a Senior Lecturer at the University of Washington School of Law.
-He teaches a variety of classes, including: Legal Analysis, Writing, and Research; Civil Procedure II; Introduction to Law; Client Interviewing and Counseling; and International Commercial Arbitration.
+Professor Myhre is a Teaching Professor at the University of Washington School of Law.
+He teaches a variety of classes, including: Legal Analysis, Writing, and Research; Civil Procedure II; Negotiation; Persuasive Writing; Introduction to Law; Client Interviewing and Counseling; and International Commercial Arbitration.
 Professor Myhre also conducts seminars in Advanced Research and Writing, Law and Sex/Gender/Sexuality, and Landmark Cases in Civil Rights.
 He regularly teaches in the J.D.
 Program, the L.L.M Program, the M.J.
 Program, Early Fall Start, and the Honors Program.
 He believes strongly in experiential learning and serves as the faculty supervisor/head coach of the International Commercial Arbitration Competition Team.
+In 2021, Professor Myhre was recognized with the University of Washington's Distinguished Teaching Award, and the law school's Faculty Excellence in Graduate Teaching Award, which he also received in 2020.
+He was the 2016 recipient of the SCALE Award for Outstanding Service to the Law School.
 Professor Myhre received the Honors Excellence in Teaching Award for 2015.

 Prior to joining our faculty, Professor Myhre served as a Visiting Professor of Legal Writing at Seattle University School of Law.
 He has also served as an Acting Staff Attorney for the Washington State Supreme Court, a Managing Partner of McGlothin Myhre, PLLP, an Associate of Corr Cronin, LLP, Law Clerk to Justice Charles Johnson of the Washington State Supreme Court, and Judicial Extern to Judge Thomas S. Zilly of the U.S. District Court, Western District of Washington.